gokulkrishna10/url-shortener/README.md

 2. Add the router middleware - finalPostResponseProcessor - after the end point call <br/>
 ```
 	router.get('/v1/periodic-data', apiUsage.validateRequest, requestValidation.validatePeriodicQuery, routes.getPeriodicData, finalPostResponseProcessor);

 ```

 3. Add the following middlewares for post processing of the request <br/>
 	- The updateApiUsage module should be the first module to be invoked
 	- Add the module - uploadLogsToS3 - only if your project implements S3 Logging.
 ```
-	//This should be the last router middle ware, all post-processing activities can
-	// be invoked from here.
+	//This should be the last router middle ware, all post-response middlewares should be invoked from here c
-	function finalPostProcessing(req, res) {
+	function finalPostResponseProcessor(req, res) {
 		//IMPORTANT: apiUsage middle ware should be the first middleware to be invoked
-		// after the method to be logged for usage so as to keep track of execution time.
+		// so as to keep track of execution time.
 		apiUsage.updateApiUsage(req,res);
 		s3logger.uploadLogsToS3(req, res);
 	}